 Some babies are born with the umbilical cord wrapped around the neck.
 This relatively common issue, called a nuchal cord, happens in 12-37 percent of births.
 In most cases, it causes no problems.
 This is because the umbilical cord is still able to provide the baby with oxygen.

 However, if the cord is wrapped very tightly around the baby's neck, the oxygen supply in the cord might be limited.
 During birth, the care provider will check for a nuchal cord, and if possible, unwrap the cord.
-Once the baby is born, the new environment - which includes temperature changes, a lack of amniotic fluid, and exposure to oxygen - triggers the baby's first breath.
+Once the baby is born, the new environment - which includes temperature changes, a lack of amniotic fluid, and exposure to air - triggers the baby's first breath.

 Some babies have their first bowel movement during birth, before exiting the womb.
 This stool is called meconium.
 During a practice breath during or shortly before birth, a baby may inhale meconium.
-Inhaling meconium be serious and can harm a baby's ability to breathe outside the womb.
+Inhaling meconium can be serious and can harm a baby's ability to breathe outside the womb.
 So babies who have inhaled meconium may need treatment with suction and oxygen after birth.

 How water birth affects breathing